 ASQA's risk-based approach

-Since our establishment, ASQA has adopted an increasingly risk-based approach to regulation, which has allowed us to direct our resources towards areas that pose the greatest threat to quality, and to minimise the regulatory burden for the majority of RTOs.
+Since our establishment, ASQA has adopted an increasingly risk-based approach to regulation, which has allowed us to direct our resources towards areas that pose the greatest threat to quality, and to minimise the regulatory burden for the majority of ASQA-regulated training providers.

-ASQA has implemented a range of regulatory reforms to support this more contemporary approach to regulation, including the development and implementation of this revised audit model.
+In 2016 ASQA implemented a range of regulatory reforms to support this more contemporary approach to regulation, including the development and implementation of this revised audit approach.

-- extensive consultations across ASQA to draw upon insights from practical experience (including the audits of VET FEE-HELP providers)
+- extensive consultations across ASQA that drew upon insights from practical experience (including the audits of VET FEE-HELP and VET Student Loans (VSL) providers)

-- feedback from RTOs about current audit practice, and
+- feedback from RTOs about the prior audit practice

 - a comprehensive review of ASQA’s business and regulatory practices and procedures, including legal proceedings.